mottosso/allzpark/docs/pages/guides.md

 ## In development

-Allspark is currently [being developed](https://github.com/mottosso/allspark) and is not yet ready for use.
+Allzpark is currently [being developed](https://github.com/mottosso/allzpark) and is not yet ready for use.
 If you're interested in early-access to collaborate and or contribute, [get in touch](mailto:marcus@abstractfactory.io).
 A 1.0 is scheduled for release in early August 2019.

 <br>
 <br>